The LPI at the German Biotech Days in Leipzig – Focusing on Translation

 The Leibniz Center for Photonics in Infection Research (LPI) is a user-open one-stop agency.

 Its unique infrastructure will accelerate and support the development of light-based diagnostic methods and novel therapeutic approaches for the treatment of infectious diseases.
-All development steps from concept to certified medical device are included in a holistic process.
+All development steps from concept to medical device are included in a holistic process.
 Professional quality management, early consideration of regulatory requirements and clinical evidence ensure sustained application.

 Optical technologies provide additional diagnostic information, high precision and personalization.
 This allows for fast diagnoses for time-sensitive infections.

-A globally unique translation infrastructure for the development of medical solutions: LPI bridges the gap from research concept to the clinical practice and thus combines technology development and real life application.
+A unique translation infrastructure for the development of medical solutions: LPI bridges the gap from research concept to the clinical practice and thus combines technology development and real life application.

 The LPI participated for the first time at this year’s AMR Conference in Basel on March 3rd and 4th.
 Joint […]